sbelakho2/apex-mediation-platform/PRODUCTION_README.md

 > **FIX-10 governance:** This deployment guide documents _how_ to deploy the platform.
 For _whether_ the platform is production-ready, see `docs/Internal/Deployment/PROJECT_STATUS.md` and the prioritized backlog in `docs/Internal/Development/FIXES.md`.
 Note: FIX-07 (quality), FIX-08 (infrastructure), and FIX-09 (automation) have been completed, but FIX-01 through FIX-06 remain in progress.

+> **VERIFY-FIRST:** Before touching any step in this guide, confirm the corresponding row in `Dev_Checklist_v1_1_VERIFY_FIRST.md` is marked "Verify Present" and "Meets Acceptance".
+If not, update the checklist and supporting evidence _first_, then return here to execute changes.

 This guide walks through everything required to ship a fresh production build: prerequisites, quality gates, rollout steps, verification, and known warnings uncovered during FIX-07.
 Follow each section in order; treat skipped steps as blockers.

 ---